vkotek/lunchscraper/README.md

 ## Notes
-- When running for the first time, one must create an empty subscribers.json file otherwise app fails. >> Fix this in code so that it autocreats the file.
+- When running for the first time, one must create an empty subscribers.json file otherwise app fails. >> Fix this in code so that it auto-creates the file.
-- Add "add new preference to all subscribers" to CLI